Testing the mixture model hypothesis via spectral gap: Introduction

+The main issue with testing the mixture model hypothesis in Problem \ref{mainproblem} is that it is not clear how to compute $s(\mu)$ in polynomial time.
+This is true even if $\mu$ is supported on, say, $n$ points.
+Note that while the objective in (\ref{defsmueq}) is convex in $\mu_{1}$ and $\mu_{2}$, we are taking a supremum rather than an infimum in (\ref{defsmueq}).

-There are a number of classical quantities $\kappa(\mu)$ satisfying (\ref{invariance}) that give important information about the structure of $\mu$.
-These include the isoperimetric constant \cite{BobkovHoudre} and the subgaussian constant \cite[Definition 3.4.1]{Romanbook} for a given probability measure $\mu$ on $\mathbb{R}^{d}$.
-However, these quantities are not known to be computable, in general, in polynomial time as the dimension $d$ gets large.
-In fact, there are very few known quantities $\kappa(\mu)$ that are both computable and satisfying (\ref{invariance}).
-Indeed, the invariance requirement (\ref{invariance}) means that the quantity $\kappa(\mu)$ needs to take into account the measure $\mu$ viewed from every direction, and one often needs exponentially many directions in order to obtain an accurate approximation of the quantity $\kappa(\mu)$.
-As a result, a direct computation of a quantity $\kappa(\mu)$ satisfying (\ref{invariance}) often requires an exponential amount of time as the dimension $d$ gets large.
+In fact, it is no coincidence that most classical quantities that quantify the structure of a given measure $\mu$ (e.g., the Cheeger constant \cite{KL} and the subgaussian constant \cite[Definition 3.4.1]{Romanbook}) share the same issue where it is not clear how to compute the quantities in polynomial time.
+Intuitively, the issue stems from the fact that these quantities are all orthogonally invariant in $\mu$ (i.e., invariant under pushforward of $\mu$ by any orthogonal transformation on $\mathbb{R}^{d}$).
+With an orthogonally invariant quantity in $\mu$, one needs to take into account the given measure $\mu$ viewed from every direction; and often exponentially many directions are needed in order to obtain an accurate approximation of the quantity.
+As a result, direct computation of such quantities often requires an exponential amount of time as the dimension $d$ gets large.
 For example, the subgaussian constant of a given probability measure $\mu$ on $\mathbb{R}^{d}$ is given by $\sup_{y\in\mathbb{S}^{d-1}}\|\langle X,y\rangle\|_{\psi_{2}}$, where $\mathbb{S}^{d-1}$ is the unit sphere in $\mathbb{R}^{d}$, $X$ is a random vector in $\mathbb{R}^{d}$ distributed according to $\mu$, and $\|\,\|_{\psi_{2}}$ denotes the subgaussian norm.
-If one attempts to estimate this supremum directly, one needs exponentially many points in $\mathbb{S}^{d-1}$ in order to accurately cover the entire $\mathbb{S}^{d-1}$.
+If one attempts to estimate this supremum directly, one needs exponentially many points in $\mathbb{S}^{d-1}$ in order to accurately cover $\mathbb{S}^{d-1}$.

+Therefore, in most cases, an orthogonally invariant quantity in $\mu$ has the issue where it not clear how to compute it in polynomial time.
+However, in the next subsection, we introduce a new set of quantities in $\mu$ that are both computable and orthogonally invariant.
+Later, we show how these invariants can be used to give nonasymptotic bounds for Problem \ref{mainproblem}, and furnish a complete resolution of Problem \ref{mainproblemasymptotic} under the $L^{8}$-$L^{2}$ equivalence assumption.